 Good communication between parents and teachers is essential to the student's best school experience.
 When parents and teachers work together, the child benefits and will be better able to realize his/her full potential.

-There are several ways to bring the home and school together so all concerned will better understand your student.
+There are several ways to bring the home and school together so all persons concerned will better understand your student.

 - 1. PTA/PTO monthly.
-All are encouraged to join the association and attend monthly meetings. - 2.
-Open House September - 3.
+All parents and staff members are encouraged to join the association and attend monthly meetings. - 2.
+Open House Held in September; specific date shall be announced by the individual school. - 3.
 Parent-Teacher conference hours/days are 4:00-6:30.
-Dates are: 10/11 and 3/7 - 4.
-Parent/Teacher conferences can be made by appointment, after 3:45PM, Monday through Thursday.
+Dates are: 10/9 and 3/4 - 4.
+Parent/Teacher conferences can be made by appointment, after 3:45PM, Monday through Thursday. - 5.
 Parents are urged to ask for a conference with a teacher whenever a problem develops.
-You may set up an appointment by sending a note to school with your child at least one (1) day before requested conference time or by calling the school between 8:00AM and 3:30PM to set up an appointment. - 5.
-Parent/Principal conferences will be scheduled by appointment. - 6.
+You may set up an appointment by sending a note to school with your child at least one (1) day before the requested conference time or by calling the school between 8:00AM and 3:30PM to set up an appointment. - 6.
+Parent/Principal conferences shall be scheduled by appointment. - 7.
 Classroom observations are required to be scheduled 24 hours in advance.
-Observations are limited to one hour.
+Observations shall be limited to one hour.